yarnpkg/berry/packages/docusaurus/docs/advanced/03-pnp/pnp-spec.md

 If writing a JS tool, the [`@yarnpkg/fslib`](https://yarnpkg.com/package/@yarnpkg/fslib) package may be of assistance, providing a virtual-aware filesystem layer called `VirtualFS`.

 :::note
 The `__virtual__` folder name appeared with Yarn 3.0.
-Earlier releases used `$$virtual`, but we changed it after discovering that this pattern triggered bugs in softwares where paths were used as either regexps or replacement.
+Earlier releases used `$$virtual`, but we changed it after discovering that this pattern triggered bugs in software where paths were used as either regexps or replacement.
 For example, `$$` found in the second parameter from [`String.prototype.replace`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) silently turned into `$`.
 :::

 ## Manifest reference